-Effective verbal communication relies on language and cognitive processes, such as attention, sequencing, and working memory.
-Communication also relies on motor planning and execution, since nothing can be communicated without movement.
+Effective verbal communication relies on language and cognitive processes, such as attention, sequencing and working memory.
+Communication also relies on the motor system (e.g., motor planning and execution), since nothing can be communicated without movement.

 There are two language systems that are available to us for verbal communication: spoken language and written language.

 In neurotypical children, spoken language develops before written language.
-However, children with autism often have difficulties with auditory processing and have enhanced visual processing.
-This means that their ability to recognize and process visual images, such as written words, may exceed their ability to recognize and process spoken words and sequences of spoken words.
+However, children with autism and other developmental differences may have more difficulty with auditory processing and enhanced visual processing.
+This means that their ability to recognize and process visual images, such as written words, may exceed their ability to recognize and process spoken words.

-Language intervention is more effective when the initial focus is on strengthening the cognitive precursors to language, which include sustained attention, sequencing, and working memory.
-This is one important part of our unique approach to building language and communication.
+Language intervention is more effective when the initial focus is on strengthening the sensorimotor and cognitive precursors to language.
+These precursors include auditory and visual processing, sustained attention, sequencing, and working memory.

 Another under-recognized aspect of language development is the importance of rhythm and timing in the act of speaking.
 Cortica’s Music Therapists use music to build the rhythmic basis for language and communication.